netease-im/camellia/docs/redis-proxy/plugin/dynamic-rate-limit.md

   }
 }
 ```
+**NOTE:**
-**NOTE:** **bid = -1 , bgroup = "default"** means that the configuration is global, and the configuration is applied for all.
+- **bid = -2 , bgroup = "default"** means that the configuration is global, and the configuration is _applied for all_.
+- **bid = -1 , bgroup = "default"** means that the configuration is configured _for each bid/bgroup_
-If you want to configure a specific bid and bgroup, you need to create a new configuration, and it will override the global configuration.
+- If you want to configure a specific bid and bgroup, you need to create a new configuration, and it will override the configuration.